wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    <a name="[3]"></a>

-3. <a target="_blank" href="https://www.edx.org/course/continuous-integration-and-continuous-deployment-2">
+3. <a target="_blank" href="https://www.edx.org/course/continuous-integration-and-continuous-deployment-2">Continuous Integration and Continuous Deployment</a>

-   Continuous Integration and Continuous Deployment</a> DEVOPS200.3x
+DEVOPS200.3x

    * Configure Git and TFVC version control options for Continuous Integration
    * How to manage Technical Debt and the sources and impact of it.